ettebaDwop/Darey_Project9/README.md

 This line was addedd after configuring webhooks

-## This line was added after configuring Jenkins to work with the NFS Server using Open SSH.
+- This line was added after configuring Jenkins to work with the NFS Server using Open SSH.
+- This is the next attempt as the first didnt succed but threw an unstable error.